mikeferguson/moveit_python/README.md

 ## PlanningSceneInterface

 The PlanningSceneInterface allows you to easily insert and remove objects from the MoveIt! planning scene.
-Unlike the moveit_commander, this module tracks when objects are added removed, and will re-attempt add/remove if a message is loss.
+Starting with version 0.3.0, this module will try to use the newer service-based approach to apply planning scene updates, as this is much more robust than publishing messages over topics asynchronously.

 ```python
 import rospy